railken/eloquent-mapper/README.md

 ## Usage

-In order to use this library you need a map, for all the models that you wish to use.
+In order to use this library you need a map.

-Create a new class whatever you want like the following example
+Create a new class wherever you want like the following example

 `app/Map.php`
 ```php